 Our goal with the Kairos Project is not only to test a different model of education, but also to test different models for student support, faculty involvement, and institutional structures.
 Rather than a standard credit hour-based tuition, students pay a very low monthly fee – one that is roughly 1/4th the cost of a traditional Master of Divinity.
 It could be that this new model allows for us to charge significantly less in tuition while maintaining high levels of interaction and quality.

-We need to be passionate about designing systems of theological education that are less expensive to operate.
+At Sioux Falls Seminary, we are passionate about designing systems of theological education that are less expensive to operate.
 Best of all, these new systems of theological education will pass on savings to students—giving them even more freedom to follow God and participate in the work of the Kingdom.